-I am that person who can be both – the evening hours are when I love to immerse myself in creative outlets, downloading and editing the day’s photos, tweaking websites, and the mornings are when I love to write, to study something new.
+I am that person who can be both – the evening hours are when I love to immerse myself in creative outlets – tweaking websites and downloading and editing the day’s photos, and the mornings are when I love to write and study something new.
 However, I have been trying to push myself to be more of an early bird.
 Sleep is far too important to be both.

 CandyCots are unlike any other apricot I have ever tasted.
 Quite honestly, I will be very sad once CandyCot harvest ends, because any other apricot simply won’t be the same.
 Biting into the fruit is like nibbling into an apricot that has been poached in sun and honey.
 It is sweet and divine, with the perfect firm texture, the pit releasing so easily.
 My son and my husband also fell head over heels in love with CandyCot apricots – the packages we purchased were gone within hours.

-I managed to save some to make into tartlets.
+Thankfully, I managed to save some to make into an apricot tart.
 It did seem a shame to bake with them, as they were so delightful fresh, but I just had to try them in these simple miniature tarts.
-Nestled into a creamy custard filled tart, the CandyCots lent their natural sweetness to each bite.
+Nestled into a creamy custard filled apricot tart, the CandyCots lent their natural sweetness to each bite.
 Their honeyed hue greeted me like the sunrise, promising a delicious day ahead.

-While the crusts cool, make the filling by whisking together the egg yolks, Greek yogurts, sugar and flour in a medium bowl.
-When the creamy filling is smooth, pour into each tartlet crust.
-Arrange the halved CandyCots on top of the cream filling.
+- While the crusts cool, make the filling by whisking together the egg yolks, Greek yogurt, sugar, and flour in a medium bowl.
+When the creamy filling is smooth, pour equal amounts into each tartlet crust.
+Arrange the halved CandyCots (apricots) on top of the cream filling.
 Place the baking sheet with the filled tart pans into the oven and bake for about 35 minutes, or until the custard filling is set.

-Place the tart pans on a wire rack to cool.
+- Place the tart pans on a wire rack to cool.
 Carefully remove each tartlet from the pans.
-Lightly brush on the maple syrup or agave nectar over the entire tartlets whilst warm.
+Lightly brush the maple syrup or agave nectar over the entire tartlets whilst warm.